About refresh options

-Make my table match the latest CSV file.
+Make my table match [data source].
 We'll remove any records from your table that are not in the data source any more, so that the connected table matches the source exactly.

 Keep everything in my table and add new records.
 We'll keep all the records in your table, even if they aren't in the data source any more.
 You can delete records from the table when you no longer need them.
 This is good choice if your table is connected to a folder containing CSV files and serves as an archive of all records.

 Before you change a connected table's historic data settings, make sure you understand the purpose and use of the table.

 For example, if a connected table with a CSV data source is set to Keep everything and the table serves as an archive of all records, if you change to Make my table match the latest CSV file, when the tables refreshes, records will be removed and replaced with only the records currently in the connected service.

 You can automatically refresh your connected table on a weekly, daily, or hourly basis.
 The scheduled time is based on the app's timezone settings, which are set in App properties.

 If there's a problem refreshing your connected table, the app admin and the owner of the connected table will receive an email.
 You can opt out of this email notification by clearing the Email me if there’s a problem refreshing my table checkbox.